Days Countdown

 Tasting Notes and Characteristics

-- Aroma: Fresh red fruits like strawberries, raspberries, and cherries
+- Aroma: Fresh red fruits such as strawberry and cherry

-- Flavor: Fruity and light-bodied with low tannins
+- Flavor: Light-bodied and fruit-driven with soft tannins

 Food Pairings